Viaduct Of ChamborigaudViaduct Of Chamborigaud

 Highlands

-In the foothills of Mont-Lozère, from the Long Valley of Grand’Combe, the Galeizon Valley, and up to Génolhac, the panoramas here are breathtaking.
-This territory, which touches the heart of the Cevennes National Park, is an invitation to discover and relax.
-There is no lack of heritage (castles of Portes and Aujac, Maison du mineur…), hiking trails, and good local gastronomy either!
+In the foothills of Mont-Lozère, from the Vallée Longue de la Grand’Combe and the Vallée du Galeizon to Génolhac, the panoramas here are breathtaking.
+This area, which lies in the heart of the Cévennes National Park, is an ideal place for discovery and relaxation.
+There’s no shortage of heritage sites (châteaux de Portes and d’Aujac, Maison du mineur…), hiking trails or good local food!

 Hiking